-During the ‘70s and ’80 his research has been mostly focused on semiotics of film and television, about genres, intertextuality, and enunciation.
-After an expansive study on the implied spectator in film (Inside the Gaze, Indiana, 1999, or.
-1986) and an edited book on television and its imagined audience (Tra me e te, 1988), he combined in an original way close analyses of media texts and ethnographic researches of actual audiences, introducing the notion of “communicative negotiations” (L’ospite fisso, 1995, on media consumption in 32 Italian families, and Communicative Negotiation in Cinema and Television, 2002, on the idea of “communicative pact” and “communicative situation”).
+During the ‘70s and ’80 his research has been mostly focused on semiotics of film and television, in particular about genres, intertextuality, and enunciation.
+His major achievement was an extensive study on the implied spectator in film (Inside the Gaze, Indiana, 1999, or.
+1986) and an edited book on television and its imagined audience (Tra me e te, 1988).
+During the ‘90s he increasingly moved toward an original combination of close analysis and ethnographic research of actual audiences, introducing the notion of “communicative negotiations” (L’ospite fisso, 1995, on media consumption in 32 Italian families, and Communicative Negotiation in Cinema and Television, 2002, on the idea of “communicative pact” and “communicative situation”).
 More recently he explored the role of cinema in the context of modernity (Eye of the Century.
 Film, Experience, Modernity, Columbia, 2008, or.
-2005).
-He is currently studying the reconfiguration of cinema in a post-medium epoch, comparing this shift with the rise of cinema at the beginning of 20 Century (The Lumière Galaxy: Seven Key words for the Cinema to Come, Columbia, 2015).
+2005) and the reconfiguration of cinema in a post-medium epoch, comparing this shift with the rise of cinema at the beginning of 20 Century (The Lumière Galaxy: Seven Key words for the Cinema to Come, Columbia, 2015).
 He has also significantly written, and still writes, on film theories (Theories of Cinema.
 1945-1995, Texas, 1999, or.
 1993).
 His next project is an wide-ranging analysis of the anxieties that cinema raised in the first decades of the 20th Century, compared with the iconophobic tradition and with the fears triggered by the contemporary media.